Michigan Matters: NFL Official Sarah Thomas On Super Bowl, Flint’s Claressa Shields On Dominating Women’s Boxing

 Shields also discussed her home town, which continues to recover from the water crisis, and the importance of giving back and helping the community.

-She too has been inspiring young girls and boys to think big and overcome challenges to achieve their dreams.MORE NEWS: Missed Gov. Whitmer's Press Conference?
-Here's Her Update On The State's Response To COVID-19
+She too has been inspiring young girls and boys to think big and overcome challenges to achieve their dreams.MORE NEWS: Detroit Phoenix Center Helping Thousands Of Youth Combat Homelessness And Poverty

 Watch MICHIGAN MATTERS, Sunday at 7:30am on CBS 62